SDSU-Research-CI/tend-lab-notebook/kubernetes-scripts/README.md

 ### Step 2: Create Personal Volume/PVC (skip this if you already have storage configured for your pod)

-IMPORTANT TODO: Create a copy of the volume.yaml file and modify the "volume-{change name}" name in the file (line 5) replacing "username" with your username.
+Optional: Create a copy of the volume.yaml file and modify the "volume-{change name}" name in the file (line 5) replacing "username" with your username.
 If you don't do this, you will not have your own volume/PVC where your files are stored.

 ```
 kubectl create -f volume.yaml -n sdsu-tend-lab